Now offering more workshops than ever, with new subjects and photographers!

-Do I need a lot of experience or expensive gear to take this workshop?
+Do I need a lot of experience to take this workshop?

 What about transportation?

-Participants are responsible for their own transportation.
-We encourage carpooling to reduce our environmental footprint, and also to park at locations with limited spaces.
-If you prefer to drive yourself, you can do so.
+Each participant is responsible for his or her own transportation.
+We encourage carpooling — it reduces our environmental impact, and helps at locations with limited parking spaces.
+If you prefer to drive on your own, you may do so.

 What about lodging?